-- The VR Michael Reserve Master Plan project is the result of a council resolution, at the 12 December 2022 Council Meeting, in response to a petition requesting an increase to car parking spaces and accessible parking at VR Michael Reserve in Lalor.
-The Council resolutions were to: - Undertake a park masterplan in the 2023-2024 Financial Year for a more comprehensive approach to park planning for existing and future uses; - Upgrade the offsite parking (east of entrance of VR Michael Reserve) and provide all weather pedestrian connection from the parking to the clubrooms as part of the 2023-2024 capital works program. - The Open Space Planning Team has developed the draft VR Michael Reserve Master Plan which provides the City of Whittlesea with a vision, objectives, recommendations, and prioritisation for future development over the 10 years. - As per the Council resolution, a plan to upgrade the existing gravel parking lot located in the southeast of VR Michael Reserve has been completed.
+- The VR Michael Reserve Master Plan project is the result of a council resolution, at the Council meeting on 12 December 2022, in response to a petition requesting an increase to car parking spaces and accessible parking at VR Michael Reserve in Lalor.
+The Council resolutions were to: - Undertake a park masterplan in the 2023-24 Financial Year for a more comprehensive approach to park planning for existing and future uses; - Upgrade the offsite parking (east of entrance of VR Michael Reserve) and provide all weather pedestrian connection from the parking to the clubrooms as part of the 2023-24 capital works program. - The Open Space Planning Team has developed the draft VR Michael Reserve Master Plan which provides the City of Whittlesea with a vision, objectives, recommendations and prioritisation for future development over the 10 years. - As per the Council resolution, a plan to upgrade the existing gravel parking lot located in the southeast of VR Michael Reserve has been completed.
 The upgrade includes the construction of a Disability Discrimination Act (DDA) compliant shared path from the car park to the Lalor Bocce Social Club within the reserve, the extension of the existing footpath along High Street as well as the provision of 24 car parking bays. - Phase One of community consultation and internal stakeholder engagement have been completed, and the community feedback has shaped the draft master plan. - The master plan will enhance our preparedness for advocacy, contributing to better open space and urban design outcomes.
-This includes addressing challenges such as rail corridor land acquisition and ensuring a balanced approach to open space loss. - The estimated budget for implementing the Master Plan will be refined during further design development.
-Initially, the high-level estimate totals \$4.3m, with CPI adjustments bringing the overall implementation cost to \$5.4m.
-Funding for the Master Plan is contingent upon Council's annual budget process, with \$1.5m potentially funded from existing asset renewal programs.
-Additionally, the plan advocates for state government funding for proposed facilities beneath the rail.
+This includes addressing challenges such as rail corridor land acquisition and ensuring a balanced approach to open space loss.